Breathe Easy with Green Cleaners

 In the quest for clean, many Americans have invited seriously toxic chemicals into their homes.
-Conventional household cleaning products are unregulated even though some would not be allowed in workplaces due to Occupational Health and Safety Administration (OSHA) regulations.
+Conventional household cleaners are unregulated even though some would not be allowed in workplaces due to Occupational Health and Safety Administration (OSHA) regulations.

-Consider replacing them with some of the cleaners that Planet Natural stocks including our safe and Non-Toxic Metal Polish ($6.95), our Biokleen Glass Cleaner ($5.50), our Natural All-Purpose Cleaner ($7.95) or one of our other natural cleaning products.
+Consider replacing them with some of the household cleaners that Planet Natural stocks including our safe and Non-Toxic Metal Polish ($6.95), our Biokleen Glass Cleaner ($5.50), our Natural All-Purpose Cleaner ($7.95) or one of our other all-natural products.

-For those who want to explore making their own homemade cleaning solutions, we’ve listed how common household items such as lemon juice or vinegar that can do a dandy job cleaning up your home without endangering the environment:
+For those who want to explore recipes for making their own homemade cleaning products, we’ve listed how common household items such as lemon juice or vinegar that can do a dandy job cleaning up your home without endangering the environment:

 White vinegar is the gold standard for cleaning.
 It’s does windows, softens water, and removes lime deposits.
 Use it on glassware, including coffee pots, to deodorize and make them sparkle again.
 Vinegar’s also great at cleaning car windows as well.
 Just mix three parts vinegar to one part water and spray on your car’s windows.
 Vinegar is also great at removing sticky labels, decals or price tags.